GudiDheeraj/Pokemon-classification-using-ML/README.md

 ## Installation and Usage
 1. Clone the repository: `git clone https://github.com/GudiDheeraj/Pokemon-classification-using-ML.git`
-2. Navigate to the project directory: `cd pokemon-type-prediction`
+2. Navigate to the project directory
-3. Install the required packages: `pip install -r requirements.txt`
+3. Install the required packages
-4. Run the scripts in the `scripts/` directory for data cleaning, EDA, and modeling.
+4. Run the scripts for data cleaning, EDA, and modeling.

 ---